prakharmrsl/easypcceo.github.io/pages/best-1440p-gaming-monitors/best-1440p-gaming-monitors.md

 In general, I'd say anything below 6 ms is acceptable.
 Anything higher is a bit too much for gaming.
 Ideally, 5 ms or lower is the best.
 If you're a competitive gamer, you need every edge you can get to win.
 You should look for a monitor with a 1 ms response time.

+## 1440p Gaming Monitor FAQ (Frequently Asked Questions)

+I get a lot of questions about 1440p gaming, so I decided to make this FAQ section in an effort to answer the most common ones!

+**Is 1440p gaming worth the money?** While this is just my opinion, I believe it is.
+If you'd asked this question two years ago, I would've told you to stick with 1080p gaming.
+However, things have changed.
+It's becoming both more affordable and convenient to game in 1080p.
+If you've never laid your eyes on a 1440p gaming monitor, you don't understand how much better looking a 1440p display is, as opposed to a 1080p display.

+**What hardware do I need to game in 1440p?** Unfortunately, if your budget is less than $700, you're better off sticking to 1080p gaming.
+In order to game in 1440p with a decent framerate and graphical settings, you're going to want at least an RX 580 8GB, although I'd recommend the GTX 1070.
+As far as the CPU is concerned, go for a Ryzen 5 1400 or an Intel Core i5.
+Lastly, you're going to want *at least* 8GB of RAM, although 16GB is optimal.

+**Do I need a special HDMI cable for 1440p?** Check your cable's specifications to see what it supports.
+Different cables have better graphical quality than others (VGA, DVI, HDMI, etc.)

+**Does resolution affect framerate?** Yes, as you increase resolution, your GPU has to work harder to render more pixels.
+If you have a powerful GPU like a GTX 1070, framerate shouldn't be an issue.

+**What's better, 1080p with high settings or 1440p with low settings?** In my experience, it depends on the game, but in general I'd say I prefer 1440p over 1080p no matter the settings.

+**What refresh rate should I look for?** This is an often debated topic.
+If you buy a 60Hz monitor and you're getting 100FPS, your eye will only see 60FPS.
+However, even if you had a 144Hz monitor, your eye is not capable of seeing 144 frames per second.
+Most movies are 30 FPS or less.
+Although, when you're playing you can feel the movements, so more FPS is better.
+My monitor is 60Hz and I don't have any complaints.
+In all honesty, a 60Hz monitor is probably fine unless you're an extremely competitive gamer.

 * TOC
 {:toc}